Microsoft Office

 Christina Sanders

 Christina Sanders is a marketing expert with experience in digital marketing and communications.
-She currently manages digital marketing for LucidPress.
+She has experience managing digital marketing for LucidPress.
 In her free time she enjoys cooking, tap dancing, and watching Netflix with her husband.